sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 ## Usage Policy and Legal Disclaimer
 This dataset is being distributed only for __Research__ purposes, under [Creative Commons Attribution-Noncommercial-ShareAlike license (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/){:target="_blank"}.
 By clicking on download button(s) below, you are agreeing to use this data only for non-commercial, research, or academic applications.
+You may cite the above paper if you use this dataset.

 ## Download